hamoudi8080/GMD/Post 3.md

 Animation figure (1-script)

 In Animation figure (1)
-We have three parameters which are representing our animation states.
+Three parameters have been added, which are representing our animation states.
 Speed we already mentioned in Animation figure (1), Attack is a trigger so when the left mouse clicked it goes into NormalAttack01_SwordShield transaction which hits the sword.

 ![image](https://github.com/hamoudi8080/GMD/assets/82207003/f4ca79ed-14dd-4188-8d91-afe1625347d9)